-- Condition 1 sets a maximum injection pressure limit of 55 bar (800 psi). - Condition 2 sets a maximum daily injection volume of 300 m/day. - Conditions 3, 4 and 5 refer to process monitoring and data submission requirements. - Condition 6 required the consent holder to submit an Injection Operation Management Plan prior to exercising the consent. - Condition 7 prohibits the discharge from endangering or contaminating any freshwater aquifer. - Condition 8 is a lapse clause. - Condition 9 is a review provision.
+Condition 1 sets a maximum injection pressure limit of 55 bar (800 psi).

+Condition 2 sets a maximum daily injection volume of 300 m3/day.

+Conditions 3, 4 and 5 refer to process monitoring and data submission requirements.

+Condition 6 required the consent holder to submit an Injection Operation Management Plan prior to exercising the consent.

+Condition 7 prohibits the discharge from endangering or contaminating any freshwater aquifer.

+Condition 8 is a lapse clause.

 Consent 7466-1.1 was issued by the Council on 3 February 2014 under Section 87(e) of the RMA.
 It is due to expire on 1 June 2027.
-The consent authorises the discharge of produced water from hydrocarbon exploration and production operations by DWI via the Kowhai-2 well at the Kowhai wellsite.
+The consent authorises the discharge of produced water from hydrocarbon exploration and production operations by DWI via the Kowhai-2 well at the Kowhai-A wellsite.

-The current consent has thirteen special conditions, as summarised below.
+The current consent has 13 special conditions, as summarised below.

-- Condition 1 requires the consent holder to submit well completion information following drilling. - Condition 2 sets a maximum injection pressure limit of 92 bar (1,352 psi). - Condition 3 sets a maximum daily injection volume of 916 m/day. - Condition 4 sets a maximum hourly injection rate of 38 m/day (4 bpm). - Condition 5 requires the discharge to be made into the Mount Messenger Formation, deeper than 970 m TVD below ground level. - Conditions 6, 7 & 8 refer to process monitoring and data submission requirements. - Condition 9 requires the consent holder to notify the Council at least five working days prior to exercising the consent. - Condition 10 required the consent holder to submit an Injection Operation Management Plan prior to exercising the consent. - Condition 11 prohibits the discharge from endangering or contaminating any freshwater aquifer. - Condition 12 is a lapse clause. - Condition 13 is a review provision.
+Condition 1 requires the consent holder to submit well completion information following drilling.

+Condition 2 sets a maximum injection pressure limit of 92 bar (1,352 psi).

+Condition 3 sets a maximum daily injection volume of 916 m3/day.

+Condition 4 sets a maximum hourly injection rate of 38 m3/day (4 bpm).

+Condition 5 requires the discharge to be made into the Mount Messenger Formation, deeper than 970 m TVD below ground level.

+Conditions 6, 7 & 8 refer to process monitoring and data submission requirements.

+Condition 9 requires the consent holder to notify the Council at least five working days prior to exercising the consent.

+Condition 10 required the consent holder to submit an Injection Operation Management Plan prior to exercising the consent.

+Condition 11 prohibits the discharge from endangering or contaminating any freshwater aquifer.

+Condition 12 is a lapse clause.